 One-size-fits-all regulations are an inefficient means of maximizing privacy and security.
 The diverse uses for digital devices and networked communications have resulted in privacy and security needs that could not possibly be met by static laws or distant bureaucrats.
-The need for privacy and data safety varies depending on the type of information; what is an appropriate level of security for an online transaction between a buyer and a seller on eBay is certainly not so for a computer system that operates a facet of critical infrastructure, such as a chemical or power plant.
+The need for privacy and data safety varies depending on the type of information; what is an appropriate level of security for an online transaction between a buyer and a seller on eBay is certainly not so for a computer system that operates Because economic regulations-including antitrust-transfer wealth, they inevitably attract rent-seeking political "entrepreneurs" seeking entry or price regulation to hobble or preempt competition. a facet of critical infrastructure, such as a chemical or power plant.
 Similarly, the data transmitted between an individual and his local bank, although sensitive, may be far less sensitive than the data transmitted by a mutual fund manager.